 Jake was a selected at a finalist for the Equity Library Theater's 2021 Winter Festival.
 His play, But Did I Leave the Oven On?, was written in March 2020 at the beginning of Covid-19 pandemic, and explores two strangers, trapped together during chaos and trying to figure out what to do next.
-As the explosions get closer, they are forced to face what we prioritize during times of crisis, and how we move on from communal tragedy.
-Check out the full video in the link above!
+Check out the full video here!

 In late 2020, Jake finished the four month BOOST Mentorship Program with "Off The Lane".
 With help from his mentors, Jillian Vitko and Ayana Major Bey, Jake explored new avenues for his career and making himself the best version of the artist he strives for.
 Read about his experience with the program here, on the "Off The Lane" Booster-Spotlight.

 In November 2020, Jake partnered with friend and artist Tom Mezger on a short, virtual play called Forgive Me.
 Told through a series of videos on a fundraising page, Forgive Me is about loss, guilt, and what happens when our private lives become public.
 Check out the full video here.

 In 2019, Jake served as the Educational Sales Coordinator for Pip's Island, an interactive theatrical experience for kids, which ran Off-Broadway.
 Jake had previously developed the Educational Packet for the team.